shadowtraveler/Power_anomaly_detection/README.md

 python3 read_and_draw.py
 python3 resample_date.py
 ```
-improved from readfile.py which use datetime package to upgrade readability.
+improved from readfile.py which use datetime package to upgrade readability.<br>
 resample_date.py would do time alignment in file.